lsst-sqre/gafaelfawr/docs/applications.rst

 The token will contain a ``username`` claim matching the user's Gafaelfawr username and will expire at the same time as the token or session used to authenticate to this route.

-If you want all InfluxDB tokens to contain the same ``username`` field so that you can use a single generic InfluxDB account, set ``issuer.influxdb.username`` to that value in :ref:`helm-settings`.
+If you want all InfluxDB tokens to contain the same ``username`` field so that you can use a single generic InfluxDB account, set ``config.influxdb.username`` to that value in :ref:`helm-settings`.